indradhanush/indradhanush.github.io/_posts/2014-08-30-google-summer-of-code-closure.md

 My personal recommendation is that every student must participate in GSoC.
 It is a program like no other!

-And finally, this it for now.
+Thats it for now.
 You are welcome to lend us a hand by contributing towards this.
-Come say hello at __#leap__ in irc.freenode.net(http://webchat.freenode.net/) and ask for _drebs_, _kaliy_ or me (_dhanush_).
+Come say hello at __#leap__ in [irc.freenode.net](http://webchat.freenode.net/) and ask for _drebs_, _kaliy_ or me (_dhanush_).
 We will be very happy to see you there!
 Also, you can look up the [README](https://github.com/indradhanush/U1DB-ZeroMQ-Transport/blob/benchmarks/README.md)